TACDMPC/TACDMPC/README.md

 1. **Actor** – operates on matrix weight of the DMPC in order to optimize them
 2. **Critic** – Transformer encoder estimating the Q-value from past state/action pairs.
+3. **DMPC** - A differential model predictive control fully batched and speed up ispired by AMOS
+4. **KoopmanAutoencoders** - A powerful tool for system identification, allows to approximate from real non linear system to a  globally linear system from data
 ## Installation

 Create a Python ≥3.11 environment and install the package with optional extras for development and examples: